minuta/vue-lab/README.md

 ### About

-Just a playground to experiment with Vue 3.
+Just a playground to experiment with Vue.JS 3, REST, OpenAPI

 This is a simple user form component that allows users to enter their ID, and upon submitting the form or pressing Enter, it fetches the corresponding user data (name and role) from a backend API (http://localhost:3000/api/users/${id.value}) using Axios.